webrecorder/behaviors/chapter2.md

 # Chapter 2: Creating your first behavior

 A behavior is a [Javascript Module](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) which executes a series of actions that collect some information (metadata) about a webpage.
-Before you create your first behavior, you should first take a look at the Pre-Made Behaviors on the Status Page <!-- add links to this once the Status Page is done -->.
-This will give you a basic idea of what kind of behaviors already have been created.
+Before you create your first behavior, you should first take a look at the Pre-Made Behaviors on the Status Page<!-- add links to this once the Status Page is done -->.
+This will give you a basic idea of what kind of behaviors have already been created.

 ## Setting up your file
 Once you have an idea of what you want your behavior to do, clone the webrecorder repository so that you can work locally on your computer.